backbone-paginator/backbone.paginator/README.rst

-``switchMode``           Switching between modes ``state``                Need to read the internal state ``get*Page``             Need to go to a different page ``hasPrevious, hasNext`` Check if paging backward or forward is possible
+``switchMode``           Switching between modes ``state``                Need to read the internal state ``get*Page``             Need to go to a different page ``hasPreviousPage, hasNextPage`` Check if paging backward or forward is possible
 ======================== ===============================================

 In addition to the above methods, you can also synchronize the state with the